Forestella: Background

-Bae is a musical actor who had studied acting at Korea National University of Arts and occasionally sang for a gugak-rock fusion band.
-He previously appeared in Hidden Singer and The Voice of Korea prior to auditioning for Phantom Singer.
+Bae is a musical actor who had studied acting at the Korea National University of Arts and occasionally sang for Aux, a gugak-rock fusion band.
+He appeared in Hidden Singer and The Voice of Korea prior to auditioning for Phantom Singer.
 Cho and Ko are the only classically-trained singers of the quartet and are alumni of Seoul National University's famed College of Music.
 Cho had been planning to continue with graduate studies in Germany and was a member of the Seoul Metropolitan Opera for several years.
 Ko was then a third-year undergraduate voice major who had been a finalist and semi-finalist in several vocal competitions.
-Kang is the only member without any formal training in either music or the performing arts, although he was the vocalist of an amateur rock band he and some friends had formed as college students.
-He was a chemical engineer and researcher at Lotte and took a temporary leave of absence to audition, eventually resigning after Forestella debuted.
+Kang was the only member without any formal training in either music or the performing arts, although he was the vocalist of an amateur rock band he and some friends had formed as college students.
+He was a chemical engineer and researcher at Lotte and took a temporary leave of absence to audition, eventually resigning about a year after Forestella debuted.